solarless/taskr/README.md

   - `complete ID...` — marks all tasks with ids `ID` as completed
   - `remove ID...` — removes all tasks with ids `ID`.
 You may assume that it's gonna be completely removed, but (haha!) it just gets soft deleted (SCAM)

-## Contributing

-I'd be glad to see someone creating an issue and letting me know about some problems/possible improvements!

-Feel free to create an issue or maybe even a pull request!
-Let's play with this project together!

-## Some words

-Don't take this project as a real world application, and more importantly, don't expect this to be well written because I made it just for educational purposes and didn't even think about performance/clean code at all :)

-Think that's all, at least for now!